widmogrod/mkunion/README.md

 - [x] `mkunion` allows to generate code for multiple unions in one file.
 Use `--no-compact` to change behaviour to previous one

 ### V1.20.x
+- [x] `mkunion` significant refactoring to use internally x/shape for generation of types including union
+- [x] `mkunion` introduce new `json` extension that generates json serialisation/deserialisation code which will replace `schema` extension in future
+- [x] `mkunion` breaking change: remove -variants flag.
+Disable possibility to recompose union types from command line.
+In feature type aliases could be used for this purpose.

+### V1.21.x
 - [ ] Exhaustive pattern matching checks during generation
 - [ ] Allow extending (embedding) base Visitor interface with external interface
 - [ ] Schema Registry should reject registration of names that are already registered!